Tuesday

-Soil Considerations in Your Herb Garden
+Soil Considerations for Your Herb Garden

 Grow Your Own CatnipAlthough herbs can tolerate poor soil, the addition of organic material and good drainage are important for the growth of healthy plants.
 Stressed plants are more susceptible to disease and insect attack.
 The preparation of good soil will go a long way toward guaranteeing a healthy herb patch.